 Hydrodynamic controls on nearshore sediment sizes in Poole Bay

-The 2019 winner of the Bradbury’s Bursary is Xue Ting, Ong (Gladys) whose research proposal (below) will investigate was well written and will provide useful outputs for the SMP-wide Beach Management Plan study.
+The 2019 winner of the Bradbury’s Bursary is Xue Ting, Ong (known as Gladys) whose research proposal below was well written and will provide useful outputs for the SMP-wide Beach Management Plan study.

 Gladys writes, “I am deeply honoured to receive this award”.